 For her PhD, She is currently working on Improved use of turmeric (Curcuma longa) in traditional foods to advance the livelihoods of local populations through better nutrition and increased trade opportunities in Nigeria.
 The aim of this study is to determine the antimicrobial properties of turmeric in traditional food applications.
 Specifically:

 - to collect information about traditional methods of processing and utilization of turmeric

 - to determine the processing influence on nutritional quality and impact of digestion on the bioavailability of curcumin in turmeric-containing street vended foods

 - to determine the consumer acceptability of turmeric fortified food products

-A consumer-oriented approach will be applied to ensure that the improved foods developed are matching the needs and preferences of the target groups.
-The research will be conducted by means of surveys, literature review and standard laboratory analyses.
+A consumer-oriented approach will be applied to ensure that the improved foods are developed matching the needs and preferences of the target groups.
+The research will be conducted by means of surveys, literature review and standard laboratory analysis.

 She has attended training, workshops and conferences locally and internationally with support from the International Foundation of Science (IFS), European Union -Africa Caribbean Pacific (EU-ACP), African Woman in Agricultural Research and Development (AWARD), Tertiary Education Trust Fund (TETFund), Partnership for Enhanced Engagement in Research (PEER) and Global Harmonization Initiative (GHI).